Dougall Carmichael: Political career

 Shortly after his discharge from service in 1919, he stood in the Ontario general election, and was elected in Grey Centre.
 He became Minister without portfolio in the United Farmers of Ontario – Labour coalition government which was in office from 1919 to 1923.

 He was given the responsibility of being the government representative on the Hydro-Electric Power Commission of Ontario, and specifically with keeping its chairman Adam Beck in line.
 He also promoted the cause of rural electrification.

-At one point in 1922, Carmichael announced to the Legislature that he was quitting his position as Commissioner because Hydro "was either inefficient or dishonest."
+In 1922, Carmichael announced to the Legislature that he was resigning as Commissioner because Hydro "was either inefficient or dishonest."
 He was forced to retract the allegation of dishonesty.
 He also continued to be Commissioner until the following year.

 Hydro's plans for the promotion of interurban railways were significantly scaled back after the Sutherland Commission's report on the subject recommended it in 1921, and its affairs in general were the subject of the Gregory Commission appointed in 1922.

 Carmichael retained his seat in the 1923 general election, in contrast to the fortunes of many of his UFO colleagues, and returned to his farm.
 He contested the federal 1925 election in Grey North as a Progressive candidate, but lost to the incumbent Matthew Robert Duncan.
 Grey Centre was abolished before the 1926 general election, and he did not campaign elsewhere.

 Public service

 In 1930, Carmichael was appointed as a member of the War Veterans Allowance Board.
-At the beginning of World War II, he returned to military service as a colonel in charge of a training centre at Brockville for a year, but returned to Ottawa to become Acting chairman of the board in 1942 and chairman in 1944.
+At the beginning of World War II, he returned to military service as a colonel in charge of a training centre in Brockville for a year, but returned to Ottawa to become Acting chairman of the board in 1942 and chairman in 1944.
 He died in 1945.
 He is buried in Collingwood Presbyterian Cemetery.